sharifh530/CV/README.md

 # CV
-This is my Curriculum vitae.
+This is my resume.
+you can view my resume at https://sharifh530.github.io/CV/